Who we are

 We keep information on your account for 24 months if the account remains active.
 If the account is deactivated or unused all information is archived after six months, and permanently deleted after 24 months.
 This is so that we meet our compliance obligations, and in case you want to use the service again in the future.
 You can find out more about the retention periods for healthcare related information in the NHS Records Management Code of Practice, available via https://www.gov.uk/government/publications/records-management-nhs-code-of-practice

-We use a range of security measures and processes to keep your information safe and secure, such as:
+We use a range of physical, technical and organisational security measures and processes to keep your information safe and secure, such as:

 You can find out more about how the NHS keeps online information safe, and what you can do to help with this, by reading the guidance note at http://www.nhs.uk/nhsengland/thenhs/records/healthrecords/documents/patientguidancebooklet.pdf